Tremzy/Basics-lib/README.md

 # Basics-lib
-A C# Basic module library
+A C# Basic module library and an example usage script for it